Buffalo Chronicle: Operation

 The website is operated by Matthew Ricchiazzi, who sought office in several New York state elections without success.
-A 2019 investigation by BuzzFeed News and the Toronto Star found that Ricchiazzi had previously offered to publish positive or negative coverage of political candidates for money.
+A 2019 investigation by BuzzFeed News and the Toronto Star found that Ricchiazzi had previously offered to publish positive or negative coverage of political candidates for money, which is a violation of journalistic ethics.

 In 2019, the website claimed to have "never been sued for defamation or any other matter" or received a cease and desist letter.
+Prior to the 2019 Canadian federal election, the website ran paid Facebook advertisements to promote two dubious stories about Justin Trudeau, despite the website's content being repeatedly debunked by news organizations.